Panchovix/stable-diffusion-webui-reForge/README.md

+# Stable Diffusion WebUI Forge/reForge

+Stable Diffusion WebUI Forge/reForge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (based on [Gradio](https://www.gradio.app/)) to make development easier, optimize resource management, speed up inference, and study experimental features.

+The name "Forge" is inspired from "Minecraft Forge".
+This project is aimed at becoming SD WebUI's Forge.

-# Suggested repos instead of reForge
+# Suggested repos instead of reForge for stability

 * Forge Classic: https://github.com/Haoming02/sd-webui-forge-classic, from @Haoming02 with a lot of optimizations and features, from reforge, forge, etc based on old backend of forge.
 * Forge Neo: https://github.com/Haoming02/sd-webui-forge-classic/tree/neo, from @Haoming02.
 It is a continuation of Forge2 (so Flux, fp8, gguf, etc) but with more features (wan 2.2, Qwen Image, Nunchaku, etc), aimed on optimizations and new features.
 * ersatzForge: https://github.com/DenOfEquity/ersatzForge, from DenOfEquity, based on Forge2, but as he says, with (experimental, opinionated) changes to Forge2 webUI.

-# Stable Diffusion WebUI Forge/reForge

-Stable Diffusion WebUI Forge/reForge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (based on [Gradio](https://www.gradio.app/)) to make development easier, optimize resource management, speed up inference, and study experimental features.

-The name "Forge" is inspired from "Minecraft Forge".
-This project is aimed at becoming SD WebUI's Forge.
+Thanks!

 # Forge2/reForge2

 * newmain_newforge: Based on latest forge2 (gradio4, flux, etc) with some small changes that I plan to add very slowly.
 For now it has python 3.12 support, sage/flash attention support, all the samplers and schedulers from reForge (1), and recently, support for CFG++ samplers.

-# Suggestion: For stability based on old forge, use forge classic

-reForge(1) is not really stable for all tasks sadly.

-So if you want to keep using old forge backend as it is, for sd1.x,2.x and SDXL, I suggest to use forge classic by @Haoming02 instead https://github.com/Haoming02/sd-webui-forge-classic, as at the moment that is the real succesor to old forge.

 # Other branches:
 * main: Main branch with multiple changes and updates.
 But not stable as main-old branch.